top of page

 E1C29D7F-05FE-436B-B249-7D88BA8309FB.JPG

-Amidst an industry keen on representation and its merits, merely existing becomes taxing when the identities you claim have been historically captured, caricatured, and capitalized off of.
-Still, I remain steadfast in the responsibility tasked of artists, as culture workers, to demand and enact change, to “make revolution irresistible” in the words of Toni Cade Bambara.
-Guided by desires for humanization and care, my art unravels the ideologies which have enabled popular representations of historically oppressed bodies on U.S. stages and demands that we as a theater community imagine more for ourselves and our world.
+Amidst an industry keen on representation and its merits, merely existing becomes taxing when the identities you claim have been historically captured, caricatured, commodified.
+Still, I remain steadfast in my responsibility as an artist of the working class to “make revolution irresistible,” in the words of Toni Cade Bambara.
+My art unravels the ideologies which have enabled popular representations of historically oppressed bodies on U.S. stages and demands that we as a theater community imagine more for ourselves and our world.
 In its fluidity and form, my art aims to transform the theatrical landscape, “alter our habitual forms of regard and release other possibilities.”

-This question, “how can I reach you?” flows through all the stories I am guided by, all the threads I seek to weave together, all the existing relationalities I wish to make visible.
-It is an enduring undercurrent which now finds itself in my own work, interspersed within and motivating the steady beat of my show, Performing Filipina.
 I remain hopeful about the affective work of performance, and I insist on believing in theater.
 My art is my stubborn, persistent hope in action: it is community building, institution dismantling, fire and fight.
-It is the stage, it is the rehearsal room, the classroom, the coffee shop; it is solidarity and intersectionality at all levels of the creative process.
+It is the stage, it is the rehearsal room, the classroom, the coffee shop; it is solidarity at all levels of the creative process.
 My art is humanizing work, burning with love.

 - Lianah Sta.
 Ana, 2023